AbsaOSS/fa-db/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 A clear and concise description of what you expected to happen.

+## Business Value
+The business value of the requested bugfix.
+You can also refer to the reporting team to confirm that the issue has been fixed.

 ## Screenshots
 If applicable, add screenshots to help explain your problem.